leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: pterygium-treatment_conservative-cornearefractive
 - What is the conservative treatment of pterygium?
-- is there eyedrops to dissolve the white skin on my eye?
+- is there [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} to dissolve the white skin on my eye?
 - will wearing sunglasses help if i have pterygium?
 - Can I get rid of pterygium without medicine or surgery?
 - Will pterygium be cured without medicine or surgery?